BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/04/index.md

 #### 2. Upload Code

-Learn how to connect your Noggin to your computer and upload code by watching this video.
+Learn how to connect your Uno board to your computer and upload code by watching this video.

 {% include youtube.html id='3CW-bDeKVi4' %}